couchbaselabs/couchbase-spark-mllib-sample/README.md

 Zero Effort Machine Learning with Couchbase and Spark MLlib
 =======================

+In the last few years, we noticed how machine learning has been proven to be a technology in which companies should invest massively, you can easily find dozens of papers talking about how company X saved tons of money by adding some level of AI into their process.
+Surprisingly I still notice many industries being skeptical about it and others which think it is "cool" but does not have anything in mind yet.

-In the last few years, we have witnessed the rise of Machine Learning, a 50+ years old technique that has finally reached the masses, surprisingly a lot of companies are still not doing anything in this field, in part I believe due to the lack of knowledge of how it fits in their business and also because for most of the developers, it still sounds like black magic, that is why I would like show you today how you can start with machine learning with almost zero effort.
+The reason for such dissonance I believe is due to 2 main factors: Many companies have no idea how AI fits in their business and because for most of the developers, it still sounds like black magic.

+That is why I would like to show you today how you can start with machine learning with almost zero effort.

 On the most basic level of machine learning, we have something called Linear Regression which is roughly an algorithm that tries to "explain" a number by giving weight to a set of features, let's see some examples: